egarpor/LeCam/index.md

 ## Workshop program

-The **12 hours** workshop will take place in the **22nd, 23rd and 24th of May** and consists of two sessions per day: **9:00-11:00** and **12:00-14:00**.
+The **12 hours** workshop will take place in the **22nd, 23rd and 24th of May** and consists of **4 hours per day**, to be held from 9:00 to 14:00.
 The language of the workshop will be English.

 The **topics** covered include: local asymptotic normality and contiguity, convergence of statistical experiments, locally asymptotically optimal testing, and locally asymptotically optimal estimation.
 The course will be carried out in an **old school way: blackboard, chalk and math.**

-Lessons are to be held in clasroom 10.1.06 of the Getafe campus of UC3M.
+Lessons are to be held in clasroom **10.1.06** of the Getafe campus of UC3M.
 The classroom is located at the first floor of building 10 (*Campomanes*).
 The exact coordinates are given in the map below.

 <style>
     #map {